 Normally, the IRS required you to submit a financial statement if you had at least $25,000 in back tax debt.
 But that threshold’s now been increased to $50,000, making it much more convenient for back tax debtors looking to pay off their back tax debt over time.
 And if you pay your back tax debt through an installment plan, you have 72 months to pay the balance.
 It used to be 60 months.

 The IRS’s Fresh Start Initiative also made changes to its Offer in Compromise program.

 The changes essentially made this program, where people pay less than the entire amount of back tax debt, open to more people.
 What are the changes?
 The IRS keeps it vague.
 The bottom line is that it’s now more flexible in assessing whether a taxpayer is able to pay the back tax debt.

 The IRS will generally accept an Offer in Compromise if it believes that the offered amount is the most that can be paid within a reasonable amount of time.
 Factors that go into this are a taxpayer’s ability to pay, income, expenses, and asset equity.

-Whatever situation you’re in, if it includes you being up to your neck in back tax debt, you’ll probably need some help to get it resolved.
+It doesn’t matter whatever situation you’re in.
+If it includes you being up to your neck in back tax debt, you’ll probably need some help to get it resolved.